ForNetCode/spa-server/docs/guide/spa-server-configuration.md

 ## directory to store static web files. if you use docker, please mount a persistence volume for it.
 file_dir = "/data"

-## enable cors, default is false, its implementation is simple now.
+## enable cors, default is none, if cors is [], then all cors is ok.
 ## Access-Control-Allow-Origin: $ORIGIN
 ## Access-Control-Allow-Methods: OPTION,GET,HEAD
 ## Access-Control-Max-Age: 3600
-## If you put the server behind HTTPS proxy, please enable it
+## If you put the server behind HTTPS proxy, please enable it, or domains.cors = ['http://www.example.com:8080']
+## Attension: domains.cors config would overwrite the cors config, rather than merge this.
-cors = false
+cors = []
 ## http bind, if set port <= 0 or remove http, will disable http server(need set https config)
 [http]
 port = 80
 addr = "0.0.0.0"
-## port when serving public PI,default is http port. external_port should not be 0.
+## port when serving public network,default is http port. external_port should not be 0.
 # external_port = 80

 ## optional, when https enabled, redirect_https default value true